 How Much of the Cost of Treatment Will APS Health Insurance Cover?

 You need to also research your plan to prepare for potential out-of-pocket expenses.
 As different levels of treatment are covered based on the specific policy, you can count on some level of coverage, but you need to know exactly what it is.
 Expect the degree of coverage to match what you have experienced in financing other medical and surgical undertakings.
 Be prepared for copays, deductibles, and maximum per-day costs.

 Is It Acceptable for Me to Pay Above What APS Health Insurance Covers?

 You will either receive full or partial coverage of your treatment, but it is extremely unlikely that APS health insurance will cover all of the related expenses 100 percent.
 You will still have to provide copays and meet deductibles before coverage kicks in.

 When you have researched your treatment options and narrowed your choices, contact the finance department of every program you are considering and determine what your policy will cover and how much you will have to contribute in order to receive the level of care your opiate addiction requires.

 To maximize coverage, remain in-network.
 These providers have a contract with APS and that keeps cost related to treatment lower than they would be otherwise.
 If you choose to go out-of-network, to extend your tie in rehab beyond what is covered, or seek out luxury treatment, you are welcome to pay the difference without it affecting your insurance.

 You need to know what you can expect from your specific policy and we can help.
-Call 800-654-0987 today to connect with an expert.
-They are waiting to help you.
+Find addiction treatment in your state today.